frederic-perez/AmE-dictionary/data/dictionary.md

 __cozy__
 __CPR__ _abbr_ :two: Cardiopulmonary resuscitation.
 __crab lice__ _n_
+__crabbed__ _adj_ Irritable and perverse in disposition; ill-tempered. _Syn_ fussy, grouchy, grumpy, cross _I first put out my tacky lawn ornaments as a practical joke, but after my persnickety, crabbed neighbor lodged a complaint about them, I dug my heels in and refused to take them down._
 __crabwise__ _adv_ __1__ Sideways. __2__ In a sidling or cautiously indirect manner.
 __crack down__ _v_
 __crack__ _v_ :three::hammer: _He cracked 90 mph on the radar gun._ _In this program we are cracking the top ten episodes of 2017._ _We cracked a beer after passing the exam._